Last Updated on February 16, 2023 by Editorial Team

 Strategies to use number sense in enhancing multiplication skills

 It is a common practice to use rote memorization and apply standard algorithms to solve a mathematical problem.
-Means, children are asked to mug up multiplication tables – 3×1 =1, 3×2=6, and so on.
-But, this approach may prove not-so-friendly for a child whose brain is not wired to read and retain the multiplication concept this way.
-Therefore, for developing early number sense and comfort with the multiplication, as a teacher, you need to consciously employ three strategies, which are:
+This means children are asked to mug up multiplication tables – 3×1 =1, 3×2=6, and so on.
+However, this approach may prove not-so-friendly for a child whose brain is not wired to read and retain the multiplication concept this way.
+Therefore, to develop early number sense and comfort with multiplication, as a teacher, you need to consciously employ three strategies[1], which are:

 1. Encouraging kids to find math in daily life situations and surroundings